oat-sa/taohub-articles/forge/Users Management Model/tao-roles-26.md

 ### Exceptions

--   “taoDelivery Manager” does NOT grant access to the delivery server, to prevent non test takers from taking tests
+-   “taoDelivery Manager” does NOT grant access to the delivery server, to prevent non test-takers from taking tests